geo-python-2019/Exercise-2/README.md

  - [Problem 2 - Accessing monthly average temperatures (9 points)](Exercise-2.ipynb)
  - [Problem 3 - More practice using Markdown (4 points)](Exercise-2.ipynb)

+## Notes

+Always pull before you push (especially when working in a shared project)!

 ##
 Start the exercise by opening **[this notebook](Exercise-2.ipynb)**.